JordanPlatts/Research/README.md

 * Asset Class Relationships with Growth Inflation
   *  The Jupyter notebook uses the data from Inflation and Growth Research to assess the relationship of major asset classes with Growth and Inflation surprises.

+* Levered ETFs
+  *  In this notebook I examine the expected returns of a levered compounded process that is meant to represent levered etfs.
+I then analyze the empirical returns of levered etfs to see if they match the returns of levered indices.

+* Diversified Beta
+  *  I create a simple, diversified, and levered portfolio meant to be used for personal accounts.
+I show the research and historical results of a diversified portfolio of levered ETFs.